chieftainmon/ADS1256-calibration/README.md

 ADS1256 works with Arduino, however there is an offset of the reading, at different gains.

-This calibration was done with a bench top DDM (Keysight 34460).
-Results are very linear between ADS1256 and DDM, but linear slops at different gains are various.
+This calibration was done with a bench top DMM (Keysight 34460).
+Results are very linear between ADS1256 and DMM, but linear slops are various at different gains.

 Wiring
 ADS Board   -     Arduino UNO Board